 Family Connects is an evidence-based model that supports all families of newborns.
 Two randomized controlled trials of Family Connects were conducted in Durham, NC, when the model was formerly called Durham Connects.
 We continue to engage in high quality research to drive data-driven improvement of the Family Connects Model.

 An ongoing randomized controlled trial of Family Connects began in 2009.
-Results have shown:
+Results from the 2009 and 2014 studies have shown:

-- Mothers were 30% less likely to experience possible postpartum depression or anxiety.
+- Calmer, more confident moms: Mothers were 30% less likely to experience possible postpartum depression or anxiety.

-- Mothers were more likely to complete their 6-week postpartum health check, but also had more emergency department visits.
+Mothers were more likely to complete their 6-week postpartum health check.

 Results from research on the Family Connects model have been published in a number of journals, including Pediatrics, American Journal of Public Health, and JAMA Network Open.